How to apply for probate?

 Applying for probate can be overwhelming, especially while managing grief.
 Many people are unsure where to start or what documents are required.
 That's where we can help.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about the probate application process, understand the steps involved, and explore whether a DIY approach or professional support might suit your situation.
+People can ask questions about the probate application process, learn about the steps generally involved, and explore whether a DIY approach or professional support might suit their situation.
 Our AI tool helps you understand general legal information and the options that may be available to you.

 However, only a licensed lawyer can provide legal advice specific to your individual circumstances.
 If your estate is complex, involves property disputes, or you'd prefer professional guidance, we can connect you with a probate lawyer who can provide tailored legal advice and support you through the application process.